Shiy-Li/Shiy-Li.github.io/_pages/about.md

 News
 ------
+* 2025/06: Our paper on [uncertainty-aware graph neural network](https://arxiv.org/pdf/2405.16771) has been accepted by TNNLS 2025.
 * 2024/09: Our paper on [generalist graph anomaly detection with in-context learning](https://arxiv.org/pdf/2405.16771) has been accepted by NeurIPS 2024.
 * 2024/07: Our paper on [graph representation learning](https://dl.acm.org/doi/abs/10.1145/3627673.3679758) has been accepted by CIKM 2024.
 * 2024/03: Our paper on [non-coding RNA-disease association prediction](https://doi.org/10.1016/j.knosys.2024.111622) has been accepted by Knowledge-based Systems.